 Barracuda Email Threat Scan for Microsoft Office 365

 The Barracuda Email Threat Scan for Office 365 will evaluate your corporate Office 365 infrastructure and build a report that helps you understand your email security posture.
 Highlights of the report include a threat overview, a user snapshot, and remediation guidance.

 Once the Email Threat Scan is complete, you'll want to review the report for any immediate action you may need to take on threats already present in your system.
 This pdf checklist outlines the steps to take after the scan.
 This checklist will help you remove the threats and put you in a position to prevent them going forward.

-Once this is done, you’ll want to take a look at adding Advanced Threat Detection (ATD) to your email protection.
-Barracuda ATD does the following:
+Once this is done, you'll want to take a look at adding Advanced Threat Protection (ATP) to your email protection.
+Barracuda ATP does the following:

 • Protects against zero-hour, targeted attacks